Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Imaginary number: The product of a real number x and i, where i2 + 1 = 0.
 A complex number in which the real part is zero.
 In general, imaginary numbers are the square roots of negative numbers.
 See Types of Numbers.

-Improper fraction: A fraction whose numerator is the same as or larger than the denominator; i.e., a fraction equal to or greater than 1.
+Improper fraction: A fraction whose numerator is the same as or larger than the denominator; i.e., a fraction equal to or greater than 1, or, a fraction that represents a number that contains a whole number in it.

 Infinite: Having no end or limits.
 Larger than any quantified concept.
 For many purposes it may be considered as the reciprocal of zero and shown as an 8 lying on its side ().